How To Come Up With Podcast Questions

 Think about what you want your podcast to be about.
 What is the arc of your guest’s story?
 What does that journey look like?
 Where did they start and where did they end up?
 How did the journey change them?

-It can be helpful to think through these questions before you start asking anything else, because if you don’t know where someone is coming from, or how far they have come in their life (or business), it can be difficult to ask meaningful questions that will help them tell their story.
+It can be beneficial to think through these questions before asking anything else, because it can be difficult to ask meaningful questions that will help them tell their story if you don't know where they are coming from or how far they have come in their life (or business).

 Open-ended questions are the best way to get your guest to tell their story.
 These types of questions start with who, what, why, when, where and how.